KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

   right-content: [
     #emph[Pune, IN]

-#emph[Feb 2024 – present]
+#emph[May 2021 – present]
   ],
 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Leading performance testing efforts for a global enterprise web application, developing and executing tests with Locust, analyzing and publishing performance insights.],[Automating end-to-end test cases for regression and functional testing using JavaScript and Selenium.],[Developed and optimized SQL queries for validating test data and performing backend validations in test scripts.],[Creating reusable macros, functions and generic locators, reducing script development time.],[Overseeing version control, reviewing, and merging pull requests for load test scripts ensuring high-quality code.],[Mentored new hires for load test scripting in Locust.],[Built an automated UI testing suite for mobile apps using Selenium, reducing manual testing efforts by 70\%.],)
+    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Enterprise Application \[Restaurant Retail Info Management\]- Greenfield Project])], column-gutter: 0cm)

+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Collaborated directly with stakeholders to define testing strategies and wrote user stories in absence of a BA to ensure proper sprint planning.],[Designed and implemented API test cases using Postman, automated execution with Newman, and developed a custom Python script for parallel execution with dynamic environment handling.],[Integrated API testing workflows into GitHub Actions CI\/CD pipeline, with HTML\/JSON reporting and failure-triggered email notifications.],[Led tool evaluation for UI automation \(Playwright vs Cypress\), chose Playwright, developed E2E test scripts, and integrated them into CI\/CD.],[Built and executed performance tests using Locust with AWS-based distributed load generation; automated via Argo CD for scalable testing.],[Monitored app performance with New Relic, analyzed infrastructure metrics, and reported insights and bottlenecks to key stakeholders.],)
   ],
 )

 #v(design-entries-vertical-space-between-entries)
-#two-col-entry(
-  left-content: [
-    #strong[Senior SDET]

-#emph[Capgemini]
-  ],
-  right-content: [
-    #emph[Feb 2023 – Jan 2024]
-  ],
-)
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Developed and executed end-to-end load test scripts along with Rest API tests using Locust with Python, using AWS for load generation and Argo CD for automated workflows.],[Monitored infrastructure metrics using New Relic and analyzed response times to report performance insights and bottlenecks to stakeholders.],[Developed a custom VSCode linter extension with TypeScript and NodeJS for our framework to detect script bugs early, reducing debugging time.],[Executed end-to-end tests for migration from legacy to microservices.],)
-  ],
-)

-#v(design-entries-vertical-space-between-entries)
-#two-col-entry(
-  left-content: [
-    #strong[SDET]
+    #strong[ ]

 #emph[Capgemini]
-  ],
-  right-content: [
-    #emph[Feb 2022 – Jan 2023]
-  ],
-)
-#one-col-entry(
-  content: [
-    #v(design-highlights-top-margin);#highlights([Developed test strategies for major releases, documenting test cases for new feature impacts in an Agile environment.],[Improved QA environment management by automating ticket creation for build upgrades, reducing manual efforts.],[Mentored new hires on product features, test automation, and QA processes, accelerating onboarding and productivity.],[Played a key role in bug identification, creating test execution and defect dashboards in JIRA for major releases.],)
-  ],
-)

-#v(design-entries-vertical-space-between-entries)
-#two-col-entry(
-  left-content: [
-    #strong[SDET Trainee]

-#emph[Capgemini]
-  ],
-  right-content: [
-    #emph[Aug 2021 – Jan 2022]
-  ],
-)
-#one-col-entry(
-  content: [
-    #v(design-highlights-top-margin);#highlights([Trained in web development, Core Java, Selenium, Cucumber and Agile practices for functional and automation testing.],[Hands-on training and contribution for a client in test planning, design, documentation and execution.],)
+    #v(-design-text-leading)
+    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Enterprise Application \[Restaurant File Management\]])], column-gutter: 0cm)

+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Developed and maintained robust web automation scripts using Selenium with the OpenTest framework in an Agile environment.],[Designed and executed mixed-load performance testing using Locust \(Python\) to simulate realistic traffic patterns and assess system stability.],[Created test strategies and documentation for major releases, including regression impact analysis for new features.],[Played a key role in identifying critical bugs and created real-time test execution and defect dashboards in JIRA.],[Reviewed and merged pull requests for load testing scripts and mentored new hires on QA processes, tools, and product features.],)
   ],
 )